Configure structured output for LLMs

 This is especially useful for structured outputs such as dates, phone numbers, formatted strings, IDs, or any pattern that needs to follow a strict format.

-isn't part of the OpenAI API, you must pass it as an extra_body
+Because structured_outputs isn't part of the OpenAI API, you must pass it as an extra_body parameter so the vLLM engine can intercept and enforce it.

-To implement guided regular expressions:
+To implement regular expression constraints:

 - Define your regular expression pattern.